Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 are the pitfalls of using VLA in their code before doing so.

-Most of the text will focus on problems caused by automatic VLA, thus to further highlight that fact an abbreiviation _aVLA_ will be used. \\
+Most of the text will focus on problems caused by automatic VLA, thus to further highlight that fact an abbreviation _aVLA_ will be used.
-About good sides of the featue (which mostly include _variably-modified types_ - essentialy pointers to VLA) an another article will be written.
+About good sides of the feature (which mostly include _variably-modified types_ - essentially pointers to VLA) an another article will be written.

 # Allocation on stack